fbernier/smurl/README.md

 Demo available at http://smurl.co

 I suck at html/css.
+I copied the current one from a tutorial and never bothered doing a clean url list.
 If you'd like to, you can completely redesign it and make a pull request.

 ## License